FairwindsOps/saffire/DESIGN.md

 ## CRD

-The POC or alpha version of Kuiper has the following CRD Structure for `alternateImageSource` (AIS for short):
+The POC or alpha version of saffire has the following CRD Structure for `alternateImageSource` (AIS for short):

 ```
 spec: